 - Storage: Storage refers to all systems that are leveraged to preserve data at different stages as it progresses through the pipeline.

 - Processing: Processing includes all activities and steps for ingesting data from sources, storing it, transforming, and loading it into the destination.
-While data processing is associated with the data flow, the focus in this step is on the implementation of the data flow.
+While data processing is associated with the data flow, this step focuses on the implementation of the data flow.

 - Workflow: Workflow defines a sequence of processes along with their dependency on each other in the Pipeline.